UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - It is the customer's responsibility to install and configure the Usage Meter prior to using the service as it is required for reporting and invoicing.
 The customer can utilise UKCloud Professional Services at an additional cost if assistance is required for this task.

-As the Usage Meter is installed in an environment that UKCloud has no access to:
+As the Usage Meter is installed in an environment that UKCloud does not have access to:

 - It is the customer's responsibility to ensure that the Usage Meter is correctly configured and that it is collecting the daily data.